jnsmelinda/Weather-Dashboard/README.md

 - rendering current weather dinamically
 - color coding UV
 - adding footer
+- using https instead of http, so that the site works on github pages
 - error handling
 - metric/imperial unit switch
 - desing to fit all screen sizes